-3. Construction of MCNSBNDs and their Conversion into MCSBNDs and MCBNDs
+3. Construction of MCNSBNDs and Their Conversion into MCSBNDs and MCBNDs

-Here, the procedure to obtain the sets of shifts from generators developed in Section 4 is described.
+Here, the procedure to obtain the sets of shifts from generators developed in Section 2's described.
 Non-zero elements of generator 'A' are divided into the required number of groups such that sum of elements in each group is divisible by (v-1).
-Sets to generate
+Sets to generate MCNSBNDs are obtained by deleting one value (any) from each group containing non-zero values.
+The group containing '0' will remain unchanged.